microsoftgraph/microsoft-graph-docs-contrib/api-reference/v1.0/api/event-update.md

 ### Response

 Here is an example of the response.

->**Note:** Note: The response object shown here may be truncated for brevity.
+Note: The response object shown here may be truncated for brevity.

 <!-- {
   "blockType": "response",
   "truncated": true,